cravemaster/SpringBoard_Settings_Changes_in_Screenshots/README.md

 NOTE: There will soon be a link for downloading the recompiled AdvancedSettings8 and the Developer Settings bundle, and all of it's accompanying files for you to put in it's appropriate folder locations, and test (provided you have all of the necessary files and things aformentioned), and then you should be good to go.

 >> Thanks, Chase Fromm.

+>> IIIIIIIIIIIIIIIIIIIIIIIITSSSSSS DIPPPPSTTIIIIICCCCKKKKKKKKKKK TTTTTIIIIIIIIIMMMMMMMMMMME

 >> IT'S YOUR BIRTHDAY, DIPBOI NIGGA!

->> ITSSSSSS DIPPPPSTTIIIIICCCCKKKKKKKKKKK TIIMMMMMMEE
+>> YEEEEEEEEEEE HAAAAAAAAAAAAAAAAAAAAAWWWWWWW

+>> TIME TO OPEN GIFTS!!!!!!!!!

->> YEEE HAAAAAAWWWWWWW
+>> YEEEEEEEEEEE HAAAAAAAAAAAAAAAAAAAAAWWWWWWW

+>> LET'S TAKE A LOOM UNDER THA STANKIN WINDAHHHHHHHHHHHHH!!!!! mcjuggernuggetssssssss

 >> puppets sing.